-The Committee of Management are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the reporting entity's operating report, but does not include the financial report and our auditor's report thereon.
+The Committee of Management is responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in the registered entity's report for the 30 June 2023, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.